Why it is bad to have a single point of failure in a product and what to do about it.

 There are many practices and tools you can try.
 I’ll just list some of them here:

 - Critique.
 Do it.
 Express your opinion openly and politely.
 Don’t hesitate to upset someone.
 You solve problems here.
 Bad solutions should be thrown away.
-If you’re afraid to say something critical about your boss’ solution — it’s a bad sign.
+If you’re afraid to say something critical about your boss’s solution — it’s a bad sign.
 Fuck the common brainstorming rule about ideas and critique separation.
 This is only needed if you don’t trust each other.
 Trust gives you freedom of speech.
 Use it appropriately.

 - Diversity.
 It really works.
 There are many proofs and observations on how diverse teams outperform experts and solid “think-alike” teams.
 Try it.